parser_parse_tree

 Expand description

-Macro to define a custom parser using a match inspired parse tree syntax.
+Helper to define a custom Parser using a match inspired parse tree syntax.

 Each rule is made up of a list of chained parsers enclosed in brackets on the left-hand side.
 Parsers can be prefixed with an identifier followed by @ to store the result of that parser in the supplied variable, similar to normal match patterns.